Cerdon

 - Why was Cerdonism considered dangerous?

-- Cerdonism was considered dangerous because it challenged the unity of God by proposing two separate deities: the just God of the Old Testament and the good God revealed by Christ.
-This dualism threatened the foundational Christian belief in one God and undermined the continuity between the Old and New Testaments.
+- Cerdonism was considered dangerous because it challenged the foundational Christian belief in the unity of God.
+By proposing that the God of the Old Testament was different from the God revealed by Christ, it threatened the coherence of Christian doctrine and the authority of the Hebrew Scriptures.

 - What exactly did Cerdon teach?

-- Cerdon taught that the God of the Old Testament was different from and inferior to the God revealed by Jesus Christ.
-He claimed that the Old Testament God was just but not good, while the God of the New Testament was purely good.
-Cerdon also believed that Christ was not truly born or embodied, rejecting the incarnation.
+- Cerdon taught that there were two distinct gods: the just but not good God of the Old Testament and the good God revealed by Jesus Christ.
+He also claimed that Christ was not truly born or embodied, rejecting the incarnation and physical resurrection.

 - Why did Cerdonism spread so widely?